 Gradient boosting is an extension of the concept of ensemble learning, where several weak prediction models are combined to form a stronger model.
 This method extends the idea of boosting by taking into account the gradient of the loss function when adding new prediction models to the ensemble.
 As a machine learning method, gradient boosting is used for supervised learning applications, such as classification and regression.
-It uses an ensemble of weak prediction models, usually a decision tree, and has three main components: loss function, weak learner, and additive (Sahin, 2020).
-Gradient boosting has advantages in handling high-order relationships in data and various data challenges (Klug et al., 2019).
+It uses an ensemble of weak prediction models, usually a decision tree, and has three main components: loss function, weak learner, and additive [11].
+Gradient boosting has advantages in handling high-order relationships in data and various data challenges [12].
 In addition, Naive Bayes is a machine learning algorithm that uses Bayes' Theorem for classification.
 Known for its high training speed, it works under the assumption of independence between features.
 It is used for high-dimensional datasets and generates probability predictions for each class by utilizing the joint posterior probability distribution between classes and attributes.
-Despite relying on fairly simple assumptions, Naive Bayes can compete well with other algorithms in many cases (Mitchell, 1997; Muller & Guido, 2016).
+Despite relying on fairly simple assumptions, Naive Bayes can compete well with other algorithms in many cases [13,14].
 A performance comparison between Gradient Boosting and Naive Bayes in water quality research can provide important insights into the best approach for specific situations.